WitsHPC/HPC-InterestGroup/tutorials/202408_mpi/lammps_install.md

 bash lammps_install.sh
 ```

 Now copy the contents of the following into a file called `run_lammps.sh`.
-Take a little time understand what is happening in this file; ask a mentor to clarify if unsure:
+Take some time to understand how the `mpirun` command works:

 ```bash
 #!/bin/bash